 Ben and Jerry’s was also clever enough to run ads on Instagram that, unlike other ads, didn’t result in a backlash of negative comments.
 The company also saw a 20% increase in followers as a result of its advertising campaign.

 When it comes to producing an effective corporate presence on Instagram, Nike just did it.

 It probably won’t surprise you that a company like Starbucks, known for its appeal to trendy hipsters and millennials, has a noticeable presence on Instagram.
-In fact, the company has almost six million followers on the social media channel.
+In fact, the company has more than 17 million followers on the social media channel.

 The success for Starbucks on Instagram seems not to stem so much from self-promotion as it does from image marketing.
 Again, this makes sense given Starbucks’ target market.

 If you browse through the photos that Starbucks posted on Instagram, you’ll find the logo placements are almost an afterthought against the backdrop of a setting that’s meant to appeal to people who frequent gourmet coffee shops.